iajohn/iajohn/README.md

 ### Career Objectives
 <hr>
 <p>
     Diligent software engineer with 5+ years of experience in delivering top-notch app development and troubleshooting.
 Facilitated the development of a performance management system web application at Wema Bank.
-Seeking to draw on proven software development and engineering skills to increase and improve [Company’s Name] impressive line of applications.
 In previous roles, slashed downtime by 25% and ensured 98% on-time project completion.
 Also identified and dealt with a significant process bottleneck that boosted coding efficiency by 67% when resolved.
 </p>

 <br>